Skip to main content

 Study theology?
 In Siegen?
 Of course!

-The location close to home and the newly launched Master's degree program: Christian Theologies in Ecumenical Perspective.
-These are just two of many other points that tipped the scales in my favor when I decided to study theology in Siegen.
+What sold it for me was the location close to home and the newly launched master's degree program in Christian Theologies in Ecumenical Perspective.
+These two points helped tip the scales in my favor when I decided to study theology in Siegen.

-The campuses range from historical to ultra-modern.
+The campuses range from historic to ultra-modern.
 That's what makes the University of Siegen so charming for me.

-Unlike at many other universities, the professors and teaching staff are not only interested in the latest research and its communication.
+Unlike at many other universities, the professors and teaching staff are interested in more than just the latest research and its communication.
 In Siegen, they are also approachable after the lecture.
 Not only as people of intellectual respect, but also as people.
-As a student here, you are not just a number among many.
+As a student here, you are not just one number among many.
 You are seen.

 You know each other.
 You meet each other.
 You greet each other.

 In my opinion, this is where the bridge is built between pure knowledge transfer and humanity.
-The Faculty of Philosophy manages this balancing act very well across disciplines and denominations.
+The Faculty of Arts and Humanities manages this balancing act very well across disciplines and denominations.

 Looking beyond one's own horizons not only opens up new horizons of knowledge, but also significantly expands the possibilities for later employment.